datalocaltmp/datalocaltmp.github.io/assets/presentations/dcgvr/dcgvr.md

   * Eye-fatigue, "VR legs", virtual monitors become computationally intensive
   * You're just the folks that are already in VR so...

-* Remember that Deep work doesn't need to be long, it just needs to be meaningful
+* Remember that it doesn't need to be long, it just needs to be meaningful.

 ---